Luigi Colani UFO Pendant Lamp

 How the story got into the world is just guesswork, but in the late 1990s there were only a few websites with vintage lamps and a dealer based at the Kloosterstraat in Antwerp, Belgium advertised this lamp as Colani.

-In fact Luigi Colani has nothing to do with this lamp whatsoever as confirmed by the owner of the Colani website.
-Also, this lamp is not mentioned in any catalogue.
+In fact this lamp has nothing to do with Luigi Colani whatsoever as confirmed by the owner of the Colani website.
+Also, this lamp is not mentioned in any catalogue about Colani.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.